News

 September 14, 2024

-We are thrilled to introduce our latest research published in ICT Express (SCIE, JCR.Q1.CS.IS., Ranking 58/249, IF2023=4.1)! 🌍📡 This study presents advanced Stochastic Petri Net (SPN) models to optimize IoT sensor operations in LoRaWAN networks, addressing key challenges in large-scale, disaster-prone regions.
+We are pleased to introduce our latest research published in ICT Express (SCIE, JCR.Q1.CS.IS., Ranking 58/249, IF2023=4.1).
+This study presents advanced Stochastic Petri Net (SPN) models to optimize IoT sensor operations in LoRaWAN networks, addressing key challenges in large-scale, disaster-prone regions.

 - Introduced two SPN models to simulate and enhance IoT sensor performance, focusing on crucial metrics like Mean Response Time (MRT) and Drop Probability (DP).